jdmartin86/jdmartin86.github.io/climbing/index.md

 title: Climbing
 ---
 # Climbing
-{% fullwidth "assets/img/jm_shuksan.png" "Circumventing a yawning crevass atop of the Price Glacier." %}
+{% fullwidth "assets/img/jm_shuksan.png" "Circumventing a yawning crevasse atop of the Price Glacier." %}

 I spend a good deal of my free time in pursuit of alpine climbing objectives.
 Here I recount some of my more noteable trips.
 My hope is that the information can be of some use to those looking to repeat the climbs.